Plane306/Famney/README.md

 # Famney - Family Financial Management System

-## R1 Release - Backend Integration & Database
+## R2 Release - Full Feature Integration & Bug Fixes

-This is Release 1 (R1) of the Famney project which adds database integration and backend functionality to the existing front-end prototype from R0.
+This is Release 2 (R2) of the Famney project which integrates all team features (F101-F108) and resolves critical database persistence issues from the initial R1 release.

 ---

-## What's New in R1
+## What's New in R2

-R1 adds the following features to the R0 prototype:
+R2 builds upon R1 with the following improvements:
-- SQLite database integration
-- DAO (Data Access Object) pattern implementation
-- Backend servlet controllers for business logic
-- Password hashing with SHA-256
-- JUnit testing for DAO classes
-- Server-side validation
-- Full CRUD operations for all features (F101-F108)
+- Integration of all 8 features (F101-F108) from all team members
+- Critical database autocommit bug fix across 5 DAO managers
+- Complete Income Management system (F105)
+- Financial Dashboard with analytics (F106)
+- Savings Goals tracking (F107)
+- Transaction History timeline (F108)
+- Cleaned up SQL files and removed debug comments
+- All features now properly persist data to database

 ---